Skip to content

 Soft, light, warm... but also naturally rare.

-Here is the simple explanation , without jargon — to understand why this precious material can never be “cheap”.
+Here is the simple explanation, jargon-free — to understand why this precious material can never be "cheap".

 1. A rare fiber: only 50 to 70 g usable per goat

-It all begins in the spring, when the goats of the high plateaus naturally lose their down.
+It all starts in spring, when the high-plateau goats naturally shed their down.

-This down is harvested by hand — never sheared — then sorted.
+This down is harvested by hand — never shorn — then sorted.

 That's very little.